sam002/samcms/README.md

 #samcms
 Web-CMS for postgresql.
-Written in pgslq and C.
+Written in pgsql and C.

 ##Preparations of code in progress...